open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 ### Trace Context

-The **Trace Context** is metadata about trace **Spans**.
-It provides correlation between Spans, across service and process boundaries.
+A **trace context** is data about trace spans.
+It provides correlation between spans, across service and process boundaries.
 For example, let's say that ServiceA calls ServiceB, and you want to track that call in a trace.
 In this case, OpenTelemetry will use Trace Context to capture the trace ID and current span from ServiceA, so that Spans created in ServiceB can connect and add to